LoneWolf38/EasyDeploy/README.md

 - Colored output for interactive user experience
 - Automatic updates of the repo in the server
 - Building of software(other than webapps) support to be added
+- More expalined help command
+- MageFile integration for manual building of EasyDeploy